vtex-apps/order-configuration/docs/README.md

 :warning: Keep in mind not to add an input for the user's `email`, as the email is collected from the user profile.

-1. Add `custom-price-selector` app to your theme's dependencies in the `manifest.json`, for example:
+1. Add `order-configuration` app to your theme's dependencies in the `manifest.json`, for example:

 ```JSON
 dependencies: {